 We sensitize women on specific topics concerning women’s and children’s health within the frame of workshops.
 Futhermore health and hygiene kits are distributed.
-Hilfswerk Austria International supports an existing health institute (Hawsh Harimi) in West Bekaa, which is offering gratuitous healtcare sercvices for the target group.
+Hilfswerk International supports an existing health institute (Hawsh Harimi) in West Bekaa, which is offering gratuitous healtcare sercvices for the target group.

 - Access to medical services and healthcare information for women and children in West-Bekaa will be raised.

 - The healthcare for refugees and Lebanese in the region West-Bekaa will be improved.

 - A training course will be implemented targeting 25 Syrian refugee women to be trained as educators in order to provide awareness sessions.

 - Enhancement of the health of at least 500 women/mothers and 1500 children through appropriate access to medical services.

 - The capacities of the existing ambulance „Hawas Harimi“ will be strengthened and high-quality medical services will be offered.

 - Implementations of awareness campaigns for women concerning pregnancy, delivery and pediatrics